-TAA evaluated its September 30, 2020 annual financial statements for subsequent events through May 26, 2021, the date the original financial statements were available to be issued, except as to Note 16, which is as of June 16, 2022..
+TAA evaluated its September 30, 2020 annual financial statements for subsequent events through May 26, 2021, the date the financial statements were available to be issued.
 The continuing negative impacts to air travel resulting from the COVID-19 pandemic and public response will likely reduce operating revenues from concessions in the following fiscal year.
 Currently, Congress has extended aid to airports and airlines to help mitigate the effects of this disruption.
 However, the uncertainty of the duration of this interruption and scope of additional federal assistance, if any, prevents TAA from estimating the size and significance of the overall impact on subsequent periods.